Announcement for all users

 To start translating, you can either join a language team, or ask project maintainers to add you to their projects.

 You can browse or search the projects you want to contribute by using Explore on the left panel.

 You can also find useful information at Translator Guide.

 With Zanata you can open your project for translation without opening up the project's version control.
 Zanata currently supports translation of software and documentation projects that provide GNU Gettext format Portable Object (PO) files, Java Properties files, and a range of other formats.
 Project files can be pushed and pulled from the server using a command-line client or a Maven plugin.

-For detailed information on how to manage your projects on Zanata, please start with Help - Upload Strings.
+For detailed information on how to manage your projects on Zanata, please start with Project Maintainer Guide.

 Create a project

 Any activated user at translate.zanata.org can upload their projects to be translated.

 To create project, click the Dashboard, then click New Project.

 To know more about a project, see the topics like Project View and Project Team for details.